jobovy/galpy/doc/source/reference/potential.rst

 implemented (option a above), but for new spherical potentials it is typically easier to follow option b).

+Additional spherical potentials can be obtained by setting the axis ratios equal for the triaxial potentials listed in the section on ellipsoidal triaxial potentials below.

 .. toctree::
    :maxdepth: 2